FergusFettes/turbo-text-transformer/README.md

 If you find a bug or would like to contribute to Turbo Text Transformer, please create a new GitHub issue or pull request.

+## Inspiration/Similar

+Inspired by [Loom](https://github.com/socketteer/loom) (more to come on this front-- aiming for a command-line-loom) and [Shell-GPT](https://github.com/TheR1D/shell_gpt) (very similar, but I have a lot more features and support for catting)

 ## License

 Turbo Text Transformer is released under the MIT License.
 See `LICENSE` for more information.